w3c/web-advertising/success-criteria.md

     -   Independent verification of delivery and measurement

-    -   Attribution of subsequent first-party engagement to prior third-party exposure
+    -   Attribution of first-party engagement to prior third-party exposure

     -   Aggregate content consumption trends

--   Appropriate risk mitigation and remedies.
+-   Appropriate risk mitigation and remedies:

     -   Remedy for being charged for inaccurate delivery of content to the "right" individuals or the inaccurate measurement of total exposures or